Learn how to do Feather Stitch embroidery

 I stitched this tree on a crazy quilt block.
 Feather stitch is often used on these quilts to decorate the seams between patches, but on this occasion I chose to decorate the patch itself.

-Beginning with chain stitch for the heavier lines, to give structure to the tree shape, I then worked the meandering feather stitch between the branches, starting from the tips and working towards the trunk.
+Beginning with chain stitch for the heavier lines, to give structure to the tree shape, I then worked the meandering feather stitches between the branches, starting from the tips and working towards the trunk.

 Overlapping rows of Feather stitch